To help children stay safe in the online world, e-safety is taught to all year groups through the curriculum and computing and PSHE lessons.

 - Talk to your children about the advantages of being able to access the internet alongside the risks of ‘over sharing’, sharing private information and cyber bullying.

-- See The Elliot Foundation Academies home page by clicking here: Home Learning & Online Safety for access to services and charities for parents.
+- See The Elliot Foundation Academies home learning page for access to services and charities for parents by clicking here: Home Learning & Online Safety

 'Think u Know' is a website by the CEOP that offers guidance about how to talk with your child about online safety as well as practical and technical advice.
 CEOP helps any child or young person under the age of 18 who is being pressured, forced or tricked into taking part in activity of any kind.
 This can be something that has taken place either online or in ‘the real world’, or both.